sirixdb/sirix/README.md

 Sirix will be nothing without interested developers (contributors).
 Any kind of contribution is highly welcome.
 Once a few (regular) contributors are found, we will create an organization for Sirix on github.

-Note that it is based on Treetank (http://treetank.org / http://github.com/disy/treetank).
+Note that it is a "fork" of Treetank (http://treetank.org / http://github.com/disy/treetank) which goes back to its roots and specializes on handling tree-structured data.

 [![Build Status](https://travis-ci.org/JohannesLichtenberger/sirix.png?branch=master)](https://travis-ci.org/JohannesLichtenberger/sirix)